goodsollee/GoodsolLee.github.io/_pages/about.md

 ## Short Bio

 I’m Goodsol Lee, a Ph.D. candidate at Seoul National University and currently at University of Colorado Boulder as a visiting scholar.
-My researches focus on enabling seamless real-time communication for people everywhere, regardless of physical distance or environmental constraints.
+My research focuses on enabling seamless real-time communication for people everywhere, regardless of physical distance or environmental constraints.

 Current interests include:
 - High-Quaity Real-Time Communications (e.g., cloud gaming, VR, AR)